Helen Robertson: Life

 Robertson was born in Glasgow.
 Her parents were Elizabeth (born Baird) and her carpenter husband Joseph Biggs.
 While she was very young the family emigrated to Australia in 1855.
 By the age of 14 she was at work.
 Unskilled workers in Australia could expect to earn about a pound or a bit more each week - unless they were female.
-Robertson was a textile machinist and she and her peers were paid half the amount paid toan average male worker.
+Robertson was a textile machinist and she and her peers were paid half the amount paid to an average male worker.

 She was a founding member of the Tailoresses Association in 1880.
 The union gained few members because the underpaid workers were worried that might be blacklisted if they joined a union.
 The association asked for support from the Trades Hall Council but they were not enthusiastic.
 However in 1882 they formed a Tailoresses Union with an executive made up of men and Robertson was chosen as one of the seven women on the committee.
 When a strike was called in 1883 she was a leading player.
 Quickly the employers gave in to the demands and the women were now earning as much as one pound and ten shillings per week.